Adam-Cole/Adam-Cole/README.md

 ## Socialogical Impact of Tech Directed Reading

-I’m currently following along with a friends directed reading to research and study the socialogical impact of technology in the modern age.
+For my own curiosity, I’m currently following along with a friend's directed reading to research and study the socialogical impact of technology in the modern age.
 Reading list includes: The Chaos Machine (CURRENT, >50% done), Enshittification by Cory Doctorow (FINISHED), Artificial Unintelligence by Meredith Broussard (FINISHED), Coders by Clive Thompson (FINISHED), How To Do Nothing by Jenny Odell (Not started), and Digital Exhaustion by Paul Leonardi (Not started).

 ## Character Database Using Unfamiliar Tech